johnnovak/sicp-solutions/README.md

 SICP Solutions
 ==============

-My solutions to the exercises found in the **Structure and Interpretation of Computer Programs (SICP)** MIT course.
+My solutions to (some of) the exercises found in the **Structure and Interpretation of Computer Programs (SICP)** MIT course.

 You will need [MIT/GNU Scheme](http://www.gnu.org/software/mit-scheme/) to run the solutions.